Marc Garneau

 and President of the Canadian

-political life as an elected Member
+political life, Marc was an elected Member

 of Parliament.
 Marc was made